EmreKanbay/kanby.net/README.md

 # TODO

 ```
+[] user ip needs to be included in JWT payload and checked if it is stolen
+[] landing page is loading slow
 [] for contentSecurityPolicy header, nonce may be added for scripts and styles

 [] Create LOGS, and save them to database properly